AjayKMehta/setup-machine/NeovimNotes.md

 To execute a normal mode command from insert mode in Neovim, you can use the `<C-o>` (<kbd>Ctrl</kbd> + <kbd>o</kbd>) shortcut.
 This allows you to execute a single normal mode command without leaving insert mode.
 After executing the command, you will return to insert mode.

 For good overview of different operators: <https://www.barbarianmeetscoding.com/boost-your-coding-fu-with-vscode-and-vim/editing-like-magic-with-vim-operators/>

+In Vim, editing commands have the following structure: `<number><command><text object or motion>`.

+This is a good read on text objects: <https://blog.carbonfive.com/vim-text-objects-the-definitive-guide/>.

 ### Undo/redo